 7. I don’t think of my student loans as “debt” – they helped me get my education.

 Yes, but they are a form of debt.
 In England and Wales, you don’t have to pay your student loans back until you earn £21K per year (if you started Uni on or after 1 September 2012).
 But unless you plan on not earning more than that for the rest of your working life, you WILL have to pay them back at some point.
+Sometimes, it can make sense to consider student loan refinancing in order to make your payments more affordable.

 8. I know I need to pay off my debt but I don’t have any spare money.